tsengs0/InformationBottleneck_RTL_Generator/README.md

 # Cheat sheet about Git commands
 <pre>
-> git push -u origin origin/memShare_hybridPipeline_sim # To push the latest commit onto the detached HEAD (but the remote branch is still unchanged)
+> git push -u origin origin/memShare_hybridPipeline_skidBuffer_sim # To push the latest commit onto the detached HEAD (but the remote branch is still unchanged)
-> git push origin HEAD:memShare_hybridPipeline_sim # To push the current detached HEAD onto the remote branch
+> git push origin HEAD:memShare_hybridPipeline_skidBuffer_sim # To push the current detached HEAD onto the remote branch
-> git pull origin memShare_hybridPipeline_sim # To pull down all the changes from the remote branch
+> git pull origin memShare_hybridPipeline_skidBuffer_sim # To pull down all the changes from the remote branch
 </pre>